ably/spaces/docs/usage.md

 space.on([`membersUpdate`], () => {});
 ```

-Calling `off` with no argumnets will remove all registered listeners.
+Calling `off` with no arguments will remove all registered listeners.

 ```ts
 space.off();